Key Takeaways (TLDR)

 I think there are several reasons people get a little squirrely when it comes to writing their bios.

-Does a bio even matter?
+Does your bio even matter?

 Yes!
 Your bio is a powerful tool for creating a bridge and making a connection.
 It gives you credibility and expertise, and tells a little about your story as well as who you work with and how you help.